Sign up for Field Notes to receive farm fresh recipes, influence new products, and get discounts delivered straight to your inbox.

 RICHVALE RED RICE (OR CHRISTMAS RICE)

 Richvale Red Rice had a vivid, scarlet awn (or straw) that would turn the whole field crimson!
 However, it didn’t mature consistently, making some of the rice grains appear red and others green.
 When it was milled, the two colors mixed together and reminded the Lundberg brothers of Christmas.
 So, they decided to rename Richvale Red Rice and began selling Christmas Rice in a festive, holiday package for celebrations all year long!

 Christmas Rice has come and gone, but another of Harlan’s varieties endures: a bold, long grain red rice he called Wehani, a derivation of WEHAH, which stands for Lundberg’s founders Wendell, Eldon, Harlan, Albert, and Homer.
-Today, we call it Red Rice, but all the trademark characteristics of Wehani remain.
+Today, we call it California Red Jasmine Rice, but all the trademark characteristics of Wehani remain.
 It is the longest, thickest variety we grow.
 How does red rice cook?
-Because it is a whole grain with the russet bran intact, Red Rice requires a few extra minutes in the pot (Red Rice cooking time is 50 minutes).
-As it simmers and steams, Red Rice fills the kitchen with the aroma of hot buttered popcorn or peanuts!
+Because it is a whole grain with the russet bran intact, California Red Jasmine Rice requires a few extra minutes in the pot (California Red Jasmine Rice cooking time is 50 minutes).
+As it simmers and steams, it fills the kitchen with the aroma of hot buttered popcorn or peanuts!

 Add a whole-grain twist to your Saturday morning staple!
 These Red Rice Pancakes are not only delicious, but also deceptively easy to make any day of the week.
 Plus, they’re packed with whole grains to fill you up without weighing you down.